What Is Numerology?

 A numerology reading is only as clear as the system behind it.
 The same name or date can be handled differently when the alphabet values, reduction rules, or interpretive tradition changes.

-That is why a serious beginner page should not say simply that "numerology says" something.
-It should name the method layer first, then explain the meaning that follows from that layer.
+That is why a serious beginner explanation does not simply say that "numerology says" something.
+It names the method layer first, then explains the meaning that follows from that layer.

 The practical rule is simple: do not mix systems mid-reading.
 If a calculator uses Pythagorean values, the explanation should not quietly borrow Chaldean claims just because they sound more dramatic.